 8. 79% of smartphone users have purchased online via their phone in the last six months.

 When talking about Black Friday, the majority of people imagine an angry mob trampling each other to death in a crowded mall.
 Well, online mobile shopping might change this image for good.
-About 40% of Black Friday orders in 2019 were placed via smartphones, which is a significant trend worth keeping in mind.
+About 40% of Black Friday sales in 2020 were made via smartphones, which is a trend worth keeping in mind.

-Cyber Monday is probably the best testament to the relevance of online shopping statistics in today’s world.
+Cyber Week is probably the best testament to the relevance of online shopping statistics in today’s world.
 Why?
-Well, because on this one day in 2019, ecommerce marked revenue of $9.2 billion.
-This staggering figure was a single day’s worth of revenue!
-More important is the fact that 54% of these visitors came from mobile devices.
+Well, because in Cyber Week 2020, ecommerce marked revenue of $34.4 billion.
+Also, 41.1% of all visitors shopped on mobile devices, 7.4% more than in the previous year.

 11. 93% of all millennials use mobile devices to compare online deals.